Federico Ceccherini

-Federico Ceccherini (born 11 May 1992) is an Italian professional footballer who plays as a centre back for club Cremonese.
+Federico Ceccherini (born 11 May 1992) is an Italian professional footballer who plays as a centre back for club Castellón.

 Club career

 On 12 July 2018, Ceccherini signed with Fiorentina.
 On 5 October 2020, he joined Hellas Verona on a season-long loan.
 Verona held an obligation to purchase his rights if certain conditions were met.

 On 15 August 2023, Ceccherini moved on a season-long loan to Fatih Karagümrük in Turkey.

-On 30 August 2024, Ceccherini signed a two-year contract with Cremonese in Serie B.
+On 30 August of the following year, he signed a two-year contract with Cremonese in Serie B.

+On 28 August 2026, Ceccherini moved to Spain, signing a one-year deal with Segunda División side Castellón.